Commercial Real Estate Appraisal: What You Need to Know in 2023

 How long does a commercial appraisal take?

-As we mentioned earlier, commercial appraisals can take longer to complete than residential appraisals.
+For those looking for a fast commercial appraisal report, as we mentioned earlier, commercial real estate appraisals can take longer to complete than residential appraisals.
 This is because they are generally more complex and involve more data.
-Appraisers typically take two weeks to two months to complete a commercial appraisal.
+A commercial real estate appraiser typically takes two weeks to two months to complete a commercial appraisal.

 What if I disagree with the commercial property appraisal?

 If you disagree with the commercial property appraisal, you can ask the appraiser to reconsider their commercial property valuation.
 However, it is important to remember that the appraiser’s opinion is an opinion.

 The parties involved in the transaction will make the final decision on the property value.